ChessMax/awesome-programming-languages/README.md

 - [Cakelisp](https://github.com/makuto/cakelisp) - A metaprogrammable, hot-reloadable, non-garbage-collected language ideal for high performance, iteratively-developed programs (especially games).
 - [CakeML](https://github.com/CakeML/cakeml) - CakeML is a verified implementation of a significant subset of Standard ML.
 - [Cane](https://github.com/Jackojc/cane) - A small MIDI sequencer DSL designed around vectors and euclidean rhythms.
+- [Carbon](https://github.com/carbon-language/carbon-lang) - Carbon is fundamentally a successor language approach, rather than an attempt to incrementally evolve C++.
+It is designed around interoperability with C++ as well as large-scale adoption and migration for existing C++ codebases and developers.
 - [Carp](https://github.com/carp-lang/Carp) - A statically typed lisp, without a GC, for real-time applications.
 Carp is a small programming language designed to work well for interactive and performance sensitive use cases like games, sound synthesis and visualizations.
 - [Charm](https://github.com/tim-hardcastle/Charm) - Charm is a data-oriented scripting language.
 - [Cicada](https://github.com/cicada-lang/cicada) - Cicada language is a dependently typed programming language and an interactive theorem prover.
 The aim of cicada project is to help people understand that developing software and developing mathematics are increasingly the same kind of activity, and people who practices these developments, can learn from each other, and help each other in very good ways.